joedj/purchasestats/README.md

 No new icons are added to your home screen - settings live in the Notifications section of the Settings app.

-Facebook login is not supported - pull requests welcome!

 http://moreinfo.thebigboss.org/moreinfo/depiction.php?file=purchasestatsDp